robocorp/rpaframework/packages/main/README.rst

      - pip=22.1.2
      - pip:
        - rpaframework-aws==5.2.8  # included in the rpaframework as an extra
-       - rpaframework-dialogs==4.0.4  # included in the rpaframework by default
        - rpaframework-pdf==7.1.5  # included in the rpaframework by default
        - rpaframework-windows==7.3.2  # included in the rpaframework by default